Calgary Condo Guide to Bylaws: Read Them!

 - Penalties: what to expect if the bylaws are not followed

-These five points above are by no means an exhaustive list of what a condominium’s bylaws go over.
-There are many more pertinent and important items that will affect your lifestyle and potentially the resale value of your condominium.
+These five points above are by no means an exhaustive list of what a condominium's bylaws go over.
+There are many more pertinent and important items that will affect your lifestyle and potentially the resale value of your condominium in the future.

-Believe it or not, some buildings don’t allow pets of any kind while others will allow pets but only a certain type.
-Then there’s also sometimes a sub-set of rules and regulations such as how big / heavy the pet can be.
+Believe it or not, some buildings don’t allow pets of any kind while others will but only certain types, such as dogs, for example.
+Then there’s also sometimes a sub-set of rules and regulations such as how big / heavy that pet can be.

-In other buildings, no one under the age of 18 years old is allowed to sleep inside at any time.
-If you have young children, this might present a problem!
+In other buildings, no one under the age of 18 is allowed to sleep inside at any time.
+If you have young children living with you, let’s just say that this might present a huge problem for you!

-Bylaws also explain aesthetic restrictions such as if you’re allowed to have coloured window coverings and place planters on your balcony.
+Bylaws also explain aesthetic restrictions such as if you’re allowed to have coloured window coverings and planter boxes on your balcony.

 The condo corporation of any building is regulated and must act in accordance with its bylaws.
 These rules and regulations are registered at land titles and can be found on the Condominium Additional Plan Sheet, otherwise known as the CAD.